Adult Krav Maga

 (The creation of Krav Maga)

-Imrich ("Imi") Sde-Or* is credited with opening the first public school for Krav Maga and is a big reason that Krav Maga is what it is today.
+IImrich ("Imi") Sde-Or* is credited with opening the first public school for Krav Maga and is the main reason that Krav Maga is what it is today.
 While a slightly different style, called “KAPAP,” was being created in the then “Mandate for Palestine,” by the earlier Jewish re-settlers and resistance groups, we consider Imi the Founder of Modern Krav Maga.
-He was born in 1910 in Budapest, Hungarywhich at the time was one of the centers of the Austro-Hungarian Empire.
+He was born in 1910 in Budapest, Hungary which, at the time, was one of the centers of the Austro-Hungarian Empire.
 He grew up in Bratislava, the capital of Slovakia, in a home where sports, law, and Central European education were equally respected.
-Samuel Lichtenfeld, Imi's father, was undoubtedly quite a unique figure.
-At age 13 he joined a traveling circus, and for the next 20 years engaged in wrestling, weightlifting, and various demonstrations of strength.
-For him the circus was also a school, where he met people involved in a wide variety of sports, including some quite unusual ones.
-These people taught Samuel what they knew - including various martial arts.
+Samuel Lichtenfeld, Imi's father, was undoubtedly quite a unique figure; at age 13 he joined a traveling circus, and for the next 20 years engaged in wrestling, weightlifting, and various demonstrations of strength.
+For Samuel the circus was also a school where he met people involved in a wide variety of sports, including some quite unusual ones.
+These people taught Samuel what they knew - including a variety of martial arts.

 In the mid thirties, conditions began to change in Bratislava.
 Fascist and anti-Semitic groups appeared, determined to upset the public order and harm the city's Jewish community.
-Imi became the un-crowned leader of a group of likeminded young Jews willing to stand up and defend their community; most of whom had a background in boxing, wrestling, and weightlifting.
-This group attempted to block the anti-Semitic bands from entering the Jewish quarter and wreaking havoc there.
+Imi became the defacto leader of a group of likeminded young Jews willing to stand up and defend their community; most of whom had a background in boxing, wrestling, and weightlifting.
+This group attempted to block the anti-Semitic bands from entering the Jewish quarter and wreaking havoc therein.
 Thus, between 1936 and 1940 Imi took part in countless violent encounters in order to protect himself, and others.

-A story has been told, that one time, Nazi hooligans came into the university hitting and punching Jews.
-Suddenly a young man showed up and confronted them by hitting and biting them and then disappeared as quickly as he had appeared.
-The story spread and one name stood out above the crowd.
-"Imi".
-In 1940, having become a thorn in the side of the anti-Semitic local authorities as a result of his activities, Imi left his home, family, and friends and boarded the last immigrant ship that succeeded in escaping the Nazis' clutches.
+A story has been told that one time Nazi hooligans came into the university hitting and punching Jews.
+Suddenly a young man showed up, confronted them by hitting and biting them, and then disappeared as quickly as he had appeared.
+The story spread and one name stood out above the crowd…"Imi".
+In 1940, having become a thorn in the side of the anti-Semitic local authorities as a result of his activities, Imi left his home, family, and friends, and boarded the last immigrant ship that succeeded in escaping the Nazis' clutches.
 The vessel was an old riverboat named Pentcho, which had been converted to carry hundreds of refugees from Central Europe to the land of Israel (then called Palestine).
 The gripping story of the Pentcho and its passengers is told in detail in the book Odyssey by John Birman (published by Simon & Shuster, New York, 1984).
-Imi's private odyssey aboard that ship and after wards, which was filled with thrilling episodes, took about two years.
-At one point on his journey, thr ship hit a rock.
+Imi's private, two year odyssey, aboard that ship and afterwards, was filled with thrilling episodes.
+At one point on his journey, the ship hit a rock.
 Imi went with a small boat looking for help and eventually was found and taken by the British to Egypt.
-There Imi he had several surgeries as he got an infection on his face that caused paralysis.
+There he underwent several surgeries due to an infection on his face that caused paralysis.

-He was asked by Yitzchak Sade to help the "netotim" in the hagana (one of the para-military groups, that operated in Israel prior to the founding of the state and creation of the IDF) and teaching them self defense .
+He was asked by Yitzchak Sade to help train the "Netotim" in the Hagana (one of the para-military groups, that operated in Israel prior to the founding of the state and creation of the IDF) and teach them self-defense.
 In 1944 Imi arrived in Palestine and began training fighters in his areas of expertise: physical fitness, swimming, wrestling, use of the knife, and defenses against knife attacks.
-During this period, Imi trained several elite units of the Hagana and Palmach (striking force of the Hagana and forerunner of the special units of the IDF), including the Pal-Yam, as well as groups of police officers.
+During this period, Imi trained several elite units of the Hagana and Palmach (strike force of the Hagana and forerunner of the special units of the IDF), including the Pal-Yam and groups of police officers.
 In 1948, when the State of Israel was founded and the IDF was formed, Imi became Chief Instructor for Physical Fitness and Krav Maga at the IDF School of Combat Fitness.
-He served in the IDF for about 20 years, during which time he developed and refined his unique method for self-defense and hand-to-hand combat.
+He served in the IDF for about 20 years, during which time he developed and refined his unique method of self-defense and hand-to-hand combat.
 Imi personally trained the top soldiers.

 After he finished his active duty, Imi began adapting and modifying Krav Maga for civilian needs.
 The method was formulated to suit everyone - men and women, boys or girls, who might need it to save their lives or survive an attack while sustaining minimal harm.
 To disseminate his method, Imi established two training centers, one in Tel Aviv and the other in Netanya.
 Among his students was Yitzchak Rabin.
 (Former PM of Israel, assassinated by a Jewish fanatic in 1994)

 Even during his last years, Imi continued to personally supervise the training of those who had attained high ranks in Krav Maga, and to spend time with the instructors in Israel and abroad.
-Imi monitored the trainees' progress and achievements, captivating them with his unique charisma and imparting them with his lifelong lexicon of knowledge in Krav Maga and self defense.
+Imi monitored the trainees' progress and achievements, captivating them with his unique charisma and imparting them with his lifelong accumulation of knowledge in Krav Maga and self-defense.

-Imi, a teacher, a warrior and a great human being, passed away in the early morning hours of January 9th 1998.
-Thus the legend was dead but not his legacy.
+Imi, a teacher, a warrior, and a great human being, passed away in the early morning hours of January 9, 1998.
+Thus, the legend was dead, but not his legacy.

 Jonathan Fader - Co-Founder

 Since a young boy, I had always been fascinated with the military and martial arts.
-It was not until the age of 21 when I decided that my career in Occupational Health and Safety was not exactly what I wanted to be doing at this stage in my life.
+It was not until the age of 21 when I decided that my career in Occupational Health and Safety was not what I wanted to be doing at this stage in my life.
 I decided to drop everything and pursue my dreams of learning martial arts and joining the military.
-I decided because of my heritage that I would like to join the Israeli Defense Force.
-However, from the time I made the decision until the time I moved to Israel, it was almost a year which gave me time to start my Krav Maga journey.
+Because of my heritage and timing, I choose to join the Israeli Defense Force.
+From the time I made the decision until the time I moved to Israel; it was almost a year which gave me time to start my Krav Maga journey.
 In 2008 I started training in Krav Maga originally under the IKMF lineage.

 In 2009 I moved to Israel and served almost 2 years in the 84th infantry brigade, 424th battalion called Shaked.
 During my military service, I was trained as a rifleman, Light Machine Gunner, and Infantry Sniper.
 I also learned military Krav Maga as required by the training.
 I did tours of duty in both the West Bank and the Golan Heights.
 I was involved with everything from roadblocks to arrests and riots.

-On top of my Krav Maga Training, I regularly train and compete in Brazilian Jiu Jitsu.
-I originally started under team megaton Black belt Trevor Clarkson, but when I started teaching Krav out of Budo Mixed Martial arts I made the switch.
+My regular training in BJJ originally started under team Megaton Black belt Trevor Clarkson, but when I started teaching Krav out of Budo Mixed Martial arts I made the switch.
 Originally under multi-time world champion Scott Boudreau, Under West Coast BJJ founder Don Whitefield (Black Belt under De La Riva).
-Now I train regularly under the now owner Black Belt Mike Hanson also a WCBJJ Black Belt.
+Now I train regularly under the now owner, and 1st degree Black Belt Mike Hanson also a WCBJJ Black Belt.
 I have also trained via seminar or school visits the likes of Luanna Alzuguir, Lucas Lepri, Megaton, Michael Langhi, Bernardo Fario, Marcelo Garica, Bruno Malfancini, Robert Drysdale, Julio Cesar Pereira, Andre, and Angelica Galvao, The Mendez, Brothers, and locals Rob Biernacki and Matt Kwan.

-In addition, I have dabbled in Boxing, Kyokushin Karate, Arnis, Kickboxing, JKD, and knife fighting under various individuals of different backgrounds and linages.
+In addition, I have dabbled in Boxing, Kyokushin Karate, Arnis, Kickboxing, JKD, and knife fighting under various individuals of different backgrounds and lineages.

-However, no matter what martial arts I have learned I have always found that Krav Maga is by far the simplest and easiest and most effective system.
+No matter what martial arts I have learned I have always found that Krav Maga is by far the simplest and easiest and most effective system.
 Other systems take years to be able to actually use in self-defense situations while Krav Maga takes months.
 Without a doubt, it is the most effective form of self-defense on the planet.
-I wish to work hard so that I can achieve my goal of becoming a full instructor.

 I hope to see you in our classes and look forward to helping you develop confidence and learn the art of self-defense.